Shuar Health & Life History Project

 The Shuar Health and Life History Project (SHLHP) is an interdisciplinary collaborative research effort that brings together U.S. scientists, Ecuadorian health providers, and Shuar colleagues and participants.
 The project is co-directed by Drs.
 Josh Snodgrass (University of Oregon), Sam Urlacher (Baylor University), Felicia Madimenos (CUNY-Queens College), and Melissa Liebert (Northern Arizona University).
 The project was founded in 2005 by Dr. Larry Sugiyama (University of Oregon), who is a senior researcher on the project team.
 The other senior personnel are Drs.
-Dorsa Amir (Boston College), Aaron Blackwell (Washington State University), Rick Bribiescas (Yale University), Tara Cepon-Robins (University of Colorado-Colorado Springs), and Theresa Gildner (Dartmouth).
+Dorsa Amir (Boston College), Aaron Blackwell (Washington State University), Rick Bribiescas (Yale University), Tara Cepon-Robins (University of Colorado-Colorado Springs), and Theresa Gildner (Washington University).

 A primary focus of the SHLHP is to investigate the impact of economic development on health and well-being of the Shuar, an Indigenous population from the Morona-Santiago region of Amazonian Ecuador.
 Traditionally forager-horticulturalists, Shuar currently experience a wide range of market integration and related lifeway transitions, which provides an important opportunity for understanding how economic, social, and dietary changes affect health and well-being in the developing world.